Does stimulating the brain to improve performance really work?

 Stimulating the brain to boost performance: towards neuro-doping?

 Despite recent experimental research into the potential of tDCS to enhance physical performance, its application has rapidly evolved outside the laboratory.
-Indeed, several tDCS devices are available to the public, and many professional and amateur athletes and teams claim to have adopted tDCS in their training programs.
+Indeed, a number of tDCS devices are available to the public, and many professional and non-professional athletes and teams claim to have adopted tDCS in their training programs.

 In the field of sports doping, brain stimulation was first experimented with by Soviet athletes in the 1970s.
 Although still in its early experimental stages, tDCS appears to satisfy only a single criterion defined by the World Anti-Doping Agency, namely the potential to enhance sporting performance.
 It remains to be established whether this represents a violation of the spirit of sport, and whether tDCS represents a real or potential risk to the athlete's health.
 Although no serious adverse side effects have been reported in healthy participants, many uncertainties exist regarding the prolonged use of tDCS.
 Determining whether or not an athlete has used a tDCS protocol prior to a competition is impossible and could open up an unprecedented scenario for anti-doping control strategies.